natelong/docs/v21.2/take-and-restore-locality-aware-backups.md

 (1 row)
 ~~~

 The output shows the locality to which the node will write backup data.
-One of the single locality key-value pairs can be passed to `BACKUP` with the `COCKROACH_LOCALITY` parameter—for example, `'s3://us-east-bucket?COCKROACH_LOCALITY=region%3Dus-east'`.
+One of the single locality key-value pairs can be passed to `BACKUP` with the `COCKROACH_LOCALITY` parameter (e.g., `'s3://us-east-bucket?COCKROACH_LOCALITY=region%3Dus-east'`).

 {{site.data.alerts.callout_info}}
 Specifying both locality tier pairs (e.g., `region=east,az=az1`) from the output will cause the backup query to fail with: `tier must be in the form "key=value"`.